mdavids/rfc/content/draft-davids-forsalereg-07.md

 _for-sale.example.com.
 IN TXT "v=FORSALE1;"
 ```

-If the tag-value pair is present but invalid, this constitutes
+If a tag-value pair is present but invalid, this constitutes a syntax error
-a syntax error and **SHOULD** be treated as if it was
+and **SHOULD** be treated as if it were absent.
-absent.

-If the version tag is valid but the associated tag-value pair is invalid and
-**SHOULD** be treated as absent, processors **MAY** assume that the domain is for
+In such cases, if the version tag itself is valid, processors **MAY** assume that the domain is for sale.
-sale.
 For example:

 ```
 _for-sale.example.com.
 IN TXT "v=FORSALE1;lorumipsum"